keboola/developers-docs/extend/generic-extractor/tutorial/basic.md

 }
 {% endhighlight %}

-**important:** Make sue that the `baseUrl` URL ends with a slash!
+**Important:** Make sure that the `baseUrl` URL ends with a slash!

 ### Configuration Section
-The `config` section describes the actual extraction, the most important parts of it are the `outputBucket` property and the `jobs` property. `outputBucket` must be set to an id of an [Storage Bucket](https://help.keboola.com/storage/buckets/) where the data will be stored.
+The `config` section describes the actual extraction.
+Its most important parts are the `outputBucket` property and the `jobs` property. `outputBucket` must be set to an id of a [Storage Bucket](https://help.keboola.com/storage/buckets/) where the data will be stored.
-If the bucket does exist, it will be created.
+If no bucket exists, it will be created.

 It also contains the authentication parameters `username` and `password`.
 So you will start with this configuration section: